CryptoHikes/cryptohikes.org/README.md

   <h1>Welcome to cryptohikes.org!</h1>
 </div>

-CryptoHikes is your ultimate destination to explore scenic hiking trails and learn about cryptocurrency.
-Our platform combines the best of outdoor adventure with the latest in blockchain technology, offering a unique and engaging experience for enthusiasts of both worlds.
+This is the repo for the [CryptoHikes.org](https://cryptohikes.org) website, a platform to explore scenic hiking trails and learn about cryptocurrency.
+The site's purpose is to _"Connect with the true nature of cryptocurrency"_ - read more about what this means [here](https://cryptohikes.org/workshops).

-This cryptohikes.org website is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This [CryptoHikes.org](https://cryptohikes.org) website is a [Next.js](https://nextjs.org/) project.

 ## Getting Started